 auDA held webinars on .au direct on 23 August 2022, 3 March 2022 and 30 September 2021.

-Strong audience interest at both sessions saw that we received more questions from auDA stakeholders than the time allowed.
+Strong audience interest at each of these sessions saw that we received more questions from attendees than the time allowed.
 These questions have been summarised and auDA responses are set out below.

-We have also added to this list some frequently asked questions about .au direct.
+We have also added some frequently asked questions about .au direct.

 1. What consultation did auDA undertake when deciding to proceed with .au direct and the chosen Priority Allocation Process and did it balance views from all participants?

 auDA undertook extensive public consultation before proceeding with .au direct.
 Feedback received was overwhelmingly in favour of .au direct being launched for the benefit of the .au domain and Australian Internet users.
 Key consultation included:

 - 2015 Names Policy Panel: Two six‐week public consultations following which the Panel recommended the introduction of .au direct registration with a request for further work on the allocation method

 - 2017 Policy Review Panel: Public consultation from 4 February 2018 to February 2019 following which the Panel recommended the Priority Allocation Process for the introduction of .au direct

 - Public consultation on the final report of the 2017 Policy Review Panel: Consultation conducted in 2019 including face-to-face forums and online workshops.